cgihlstorf/AIAgents/Topic5RAG/README.md

 For this experiment, I used the following queries:

-- In what ways can AI systems benefit society?
+1. In what ways can AI systems benefit society?
-- What are the risks of AI systems built to detect human emotions?
+2. What are the risks of AI systems built to detect human emotions?
-- What practices are developers of open-source AI that is not general-purpose AI encouraged to follow?
+3. What practices are developers of open-source AI that is not general-purpose AI encouraged to follow?

 1. Does higher overlap improve retrieval of complete information?

 I am taking "complete information" to mean "enough information to answer the question effectively."
-In this case, my results suggest that higher overlap does not necessarily improve retrieval of complete information despite providing sufficient information in many (but not all) cases, as lower overlap values resulted in chunks containing a decent amount of information already.
+In this case, my results suggest that higher overlap does not necessarily improve retrieval of complete information because lower overlap values resulted in chunks containing a decent amount of information already.

 2. What's the cost?
 (Index size, redundant information in context)

 As the overlap value increased, there tended to be two chunks that contained almost identical information from the context, differentiated only by the presence or absence of a couple of words.
-This seemed to happen mostly for higher overlap values for queries 1 and 3, thogh for query 2 there were almost identical responses for overlap values of 0 and 64.
+This seemed to happen mostly for higher overlap values for queries 1 and 3, though for query 2 there were almost identical responses for overlap values of 0 and 64.

 3. Is there a point of diminishing returns?